containernetworking/cni/CONTRIBUTING.md

 workflow, commit message formatting, contact points and other resources to make it easier to get your contribution accepted.

+We welcome improvements to documentation as well as to code.

 # Certificate of Origin

 By contributing to this project you agree to the Developer Certificate of